raid-toolkit/raid-toolkit.github.io/docs/pages/get-started/quickstart-dotnet.md

 ## Create a new classlib project

 To start, we will base our extension off of a basic classlib project.
-We need to **be sure to specify `net6.0-windows10.0.19041` as our target framework**:
+We need to **be sure to specify `net6.0-windows10.0.19041` as your target framework**:

 ```ps
 > dotnet new classlib --name SampleExtension --framework net6.0 --target-framework-override net6.0-windows10.0.19041